Bryker Woods vs Russell Lee Elementary: Two Central Austin Standouts

 - You love Hyde Park’s character and North Loop’s vibe

 Both of these are outstanding central Austin options.
 You honestly cannot go wrong with either one.
-The five point TEA gap is real but both schools are excellent.
-At this point it comes down to whether you see yourself walking through Bryker Woods or biking through Hyde Park.
+It comes down to whether you see yourself walking through Bryker Woods or biking through Hyde Park.
 I sell homes in both and every buyer who lands in either neighborhood tells me the same thing: they love it.

 Frequently Asked Questions